 - Eligible program participants.

-- Eliqible costs, including financial assistance costs and services costs.
+- Eligible costs, including financial assistance costs and services costs.

 - Maximum amounts and periods of assistance.

 - Use with other subsidies.

 - Limitations on maximum rent levels.

 - Rental assistance agreement with owner.

 - Lease agreement between owner and participant.

 - Condition of housing where assistance is provided.

 Note: Rental assistance payments provided as part of an RR or HP activity under 24 CFR Part 576.106 typically cannot exceed HUD's FMR as provided under 24 CFR Part 888 and must comply with HUD's standard for rent reasonableness as established under 24 CFR Part 982.507.
-Request for exceptions to FMR can be made to HUD through HCD.
-Contact your HCD Representative in the Grants Management Unit for further assistance.
+Request for exceptions to FMR can be made to HUD through HCD and must be approved in writing by HUD.
+Contact your HCD Representative in the Federal Programs Branch for further assistance.

-In addition to federal requirements, pursuant to 25 CCR 8408, no subpopulation targeting will be permitted in RR activities unless documentation of the following is provided to HCD prior to the award of funds for these activities:
+In addition to federal requirements, pursuant to 25 CCR 8408, no subpopulation targeting will be permitted in RR activities unless documentation of both of the following is provided to HCD prior to the award of funds for these activities: